alastairgarner/Masters_Thesis/proposal.md

 ## Aims and hypothesis

-**Aim 1:** To identify novel premotor interneurons population implicated in the performance of nocifensive behaviours in *Drosophila melanogaster* larva.
+**Aim 1:** Identify novel premotor interneuron populations implicated in the performance of nocifensive behaviours in *Drosophila melanogaster* larva.

-**Hypothesis 1:** Certain discrete populations of premotor interneurons are necessary for the performance of different components of the noficensive behaviour repertoire.
-Exogenous activation of these neuron populations will perturb noficensive behaviour across a breadth of quantifiable behavioural metrics.
-These include, but are not limited to, the likelihood of rolling, time-spent rolling and rolling amplitude, as well as postural metrics like crabspeed and body curvature.
+**Hypothesis 1.1:** Manipulation of premotor neuron populations necessary for noficensive behaviour will perturb performance of said behaviour.
+These affects should be quantifiable with metrics describing rolling behaviour as well as posture.

+**Hypothesis 1.2:** Established behavioural quantification methods of different design may show discrepencies in scoring nocifensive behaviours.
+Genotypes presenting robust phenotypic changes should be detectable regardless of the quantitative method used.

 ​

-**Aim 2:** Characterise phenotypic contribution of candidate neurons populations to nocifensive behaviour and basal locomotion.

-**Hypothesis 2:** Premotor interneuons implicated in rolling behaviours will show the same phenotype independent of which higher-order neuron population is used to activate the nocifensive repertoire.
-Additionally these neurons may be important for the performance of non-nocifensive locomotor behaviour.
-If so, genetic activation or inhibition of these neurons might affect change in basal locomotor metrics (e.g. crawl speed and peristaltic frequency).

-​

-**Aim 3:** Assess the phenotypic effect of premotor neurons with both complementary and contrasting motor cohort recruitment on nocifensive behaviour.
+**Aim 2:** Characterise the relationship between anatomical connectivity and locomotor involvement across different premotor interneuron populations.

+**Hypothesis 2.1:** Manipulation of premotor neurons implicated in nocifensive behaviours will also disrupt basal locomotion.
+These affects should be quantifiable with metrics describing crawling and turning behaviours.

-**Hypothesis 3:** Premotor populations that innervate similar motor neuron cohorts, with the same sign of neurotransmission  (excitatory/inhibitory), will affect similar components of the nocifensive behaviour repertoire.
-Perturbing the function of these neurons will manifest in a phenotypically similar manner.
-Premotor neuron populations that innervate different motor cohorts will have different effects on the performance of nocifensive behaviour.
+**Hypothesis 2.2:** Premotor populations that innervate similar motor neuron cohorts, with the same sign of neurotransmission (excitatory/inhibitory), will be necessary for the performance of similar locomotor patterns.

-​

-**Aim 4:** Evaluate the relative performance of different behaviour detection algorithms for quantifying rolling behaviour.

-**Hypothesis 4:** Defining discrete behaviours (e.g. rolling) is subjective, so data processing pipelines of different design may report said behaviours differently.
-Thus depending on the algorithm used, the phenotypic differences observed with our candidate lines might manifest differently.
-Comparing the performance of these algorithms against a ground truth will elucidate the best pipeline for future analyses.

-​

 # Methodology
 ## Fly strains